 When the applicant or recipient indicates a net loss from the business, the childcare worker must discuss how current living expenses are being met to determine what other income is available to the family.
-If client's statement is taken, the information must be recorded in the case narrative (or case notes in NC FAST).
-The worker may accept the applicant/recipient's statement as verification only if:
+If client's statement is taken, the information must be recorded in the case narrative (or case notes in NC FAST.